The Top English Grammar Tips From A–Z

-- A reasonable man would not infer guilt from the fact of a police inquiry.
+- A reasonable person would not infer guilt from the fact of a police inquiry.

-- By carefully measuring the spin of the outer electron, he says, it will be possible to infer the spin of the nucleus.
+- By carefully measuring the spin of the outer electron, it will be possible to infer the spin of the nucleus.

 - The street was not identified, although it is possible to infer the number of the house from the photograph.

-- There are in fact two types of error that can be made when inferring statistical significance.
+- There are two types of error that can be made when inferring statistical significance.

 - The search engine uses technology that infers the topic of the page and then delivers relevant text ads from a database containing thousands of advertisers.

 - Given this, one can infer that the company remained cautious with the amount it loaned out.